 The EA-18G Growler is an electronic attack aircraft.
 It is capable of disrupting, deceiving or denying a broad range of military electronic systems, including radars and communications.

-11 EA-18G Growlers will be based at RAAF Base Amberley and operate in conjunction with our air, land and sea forces.
-Defence expects to achieve Initial Operational Capability (IOC) in early 2019.
+11 EA-18G Growlers are operated by No. 6 Squadron based at RAAF Base Amberley and operate in conjunction with our air, land and sea forces.
+Initial Operational Capability (IOC) was declared in April 2019.

 Growlers help to reduce the risk to our forces and improve their situational awareness.
 It can support a wide range of Defence tasks, from peacetime evacuations to major conflicts.

 The Growler is based on the F/A-18F Super Hornet airframe, and is fitted with:

 - additional avionics